gmaslowski/gmaslowski.github.com/_posts/2019-04-28-not-really-headless-browser-testing.markdown

 In this snippet I've run the tests in three different base images, with different options:

-- using a custom built image and xvfb (with some older Firefox)
+- using a customly built image and xvfb (with some older Firefox)
 - using a [Selenium Standalome Chrome](https://github.com/SeleniumHQ/docker-selenium/tree/master/StandaloneChrome) (with JDK addition)
 - using a [Selenium Standalome Firefox](https://github.com/SeleniumHQ/docker-selenium/tree/master/StandaloneFirefox) (with JDK addition)

-> For the presentation purposes I needed to built the `standalone-firefox:latest` and `standalone-chrome:latest` images myself, as Selenide is using *Gradle* as the tests runner, which in turn needed at least a JDK available.
+> For the presentation purposes I needed to build the `standalone-firefox:latest` and `standalone-chrome:latest` images myself, as Selenide uses *Gradle* as a tests runner, which in turn needed at least a JDK available.
 The presented image description can be found at [https://gitlab.com/gmaslowski-blog/headless-docker/images](https://gitlab.com/gmaslowski-blog/headless-docker/images)

 > The `xvfb-firefox:latest` is an image with `xvfb` and Firefox in the specified version.
 To make firefox in this version work, I needed to install aditional libraries and the gecko driver.

-What's visible inside the `.gitlab-ci.yml` file is that there's a stage in which 3 set of tests is being executed, all with different options:
+What's visible inside the `.gitlab-ci.yml` file is that there's a stage in which 3 sets of tests are being executed, each with a different option:

 - headless firefox
 - headless chrome
 - xvfb firefox

 That can also be seen in the pipeline [https://gitlab.com/gmaslowski-blog/headless-docker/selenide/pipelines/58815400](https://gitlab.com/gmaslowski-blog/headless-docker/selenide/pipelines/58815400).
 You can see that the Firefox and Chrome Headless tests are failing.
-I did not focus too much on them, as the failures appear **only for 2 of 474 tests**.
+I did not focus on them too much, as the failures appear **only for 2 of 474 tests**.
 For the sake of this post I did not investigate.
-Coming back the `xvfb` based approach, with wrapping our command into `xvfb-run -a <command>` we actuall run an in memory X display, which then in turn will have firefox opened.
+Coming back to the `xvfb` based approach, by wrapping our command into `xvfb-run -a <command>` we actually run an in memory X display, which then in turn has firefox opened.
 Quite interesting, right? :) Hence, our tests can run inside a container.

-As as side note, any created artifact by the tests (like screenshot with a failure) could be stored inside Gitlab using the [Job Artifacts](https://docs.gitlab.com/ee/user/project/pipelines/job_artifacts.html) feature.
+As a side note, any artifacts by the tests (like a screenshot with a failure) could be stored inside Gitlab using the [Job Artifacts](https://docs.gitlab.com/ee/user/project/pipelines/job_artifacts.html) feature.
 Though I haven't shown that in my example it is pretty straight forward to use.
 Same for the test reports.

 ## Alternative approaches

 I've tackled the problem in the aforementioned way.
 But was it the best one?
 For the time being I thought so.
-However, I'd like to point out, that there are other options which solve the same problem.
+However, I'd like to point out, that there are other ways to solve the same problem.

 ### Headless browsers

 Starting from 59 version of Chrome, it offers a *headless* functionality, which does not require any X session to be available.
 It runs purely inside memory - that's a nice alternative to `xvfb` solution.
 In my case, as stated previously, the tests were bound to a specific version of a browser, which didn't have headless option yet.
-I didn't really try to adjust the tests to run in newer browser - I estimated that this would be more time consuming approach.
+I didn't really try to adjust the tests to run in newer browser - I estimated that this would be more time-consuming approach.

 ### Selenium Images and Dockerized Selenium Grid

 Instead of building own image whith the browser that's needed, one could go for an already predefined image from [Selenium](https://www.seleniumhq.org/) as I've shown for the **not-xvfb** options.

 Maintaining [Selenium Grid](https://www.seleniumhq.org/projects/grid/) would eventually end up in lots of work around the hub and the nodes, so there's an easier solution to that.
-Just dockerize Selenium Grid and endjoy the possibility to have it configured and deployed anywhere you like.
+Just dockerize Selenium Grid and enjoy the possibility of having it configured and deployed anywhere you like.
 In this article [http://www.testautomationguru.com/selenium-grid-setup-using-docker/](http://www.testautomationguru.com/selenium-grid-setup-using-docker/) the author shows how to setup dockerized Selenium Grid with minimal effort.
 What's more, one could use Docker Swarm or Kubernetes as the orchestration platform for Selenium Grid.
-One thing I haven't really thought through as it comes to this approach is multi OS configuration - I think that shouldn't be impossible on one hand knowning all the tools.
-On the other hand I think that a **xvfb-based-headless** approach for older browsers might be impossible to achieve on a Windows container.
+One thing I haven't really thought through as it comes to this approach is multi OS configuration - on one hand, I think that shouldn't be impossible knowning all the tools.
+On the other hand, I think that a **xvfb-based-headless** approach for older browsers might be impossible to achieve on a Windows container.

 ### Cloud solutions

-If in your company you're lucky enough to have the freedom to choose cloud based solutions (believe me that still in 2019 some companies restrain from it), there are some options for you, like:
+If you are lucky enough to have the freedom to choose cloud-based solutions in your company (believe me that some companies still restrain from it in 2019), there are some options for you, like:

 - [https://www.gridlastic.com/](https://www.gridlastic.com/)
 - [https://testingbot.com/](https://testingbot.com/)
 - [https://saucelabs.com/resources/automated-testing/selenium-grid](https://saucelabs.com/resources/automated-testing/selenium-grid)

 Those are just couple of solutions I found on the internet.
-I haven't tested any of those, but they're there if you need them.
-All of the solutions are claiming to have Selenium Grid underneath, and what would be interesting for me is wether I really need to base my UI tests on Selenium, to actually leverage them?
+I haven't tested any of them, but they're there if you need them.
+All of the solutions are claiming to have Selenium Grid underneath, and what would be interesting for me is whether I really need to base my UI tests on Selenium, to actually leverage them?

 ## Conclusion

-What I've learnt in general about approaches to UI tests, besides the obvious technical possibilities?
+What have I learnt in general about approaches to UI tests, besides the obvious technical possibilities?
 I think that questioning the *status quo* is something really needed in the projects we're building.
-Many times it happens that we, in IT projects, tend to follow the principles and solutions which were chosen years ago.
-The technology, solutions and approaches evolves almost constantly.
+It happens many times that we, in IT projects, tend to follow the principles and solutions which were chosen years ago.
+The technology, solutions and approaches evolve almost constantly.
 Not saying we should follow them blindly, but at least keep track on what's going on, and choose what's appropriate for the project we're working on.
-That's, under the circumstances of normal development, quite big effort which needs to be taken.
+Under the circumstances of normal development, this is quite a big effort which needs to be taken.

 ## Links